-ABOVE Edible Birds III, Kukkut-Kak Asana, Myanmar Drought, Moving Image Lightbox, 2007 BELOW Yamuna 3, from The Yamuna Series (triptych), Moving Image Lightbox, 2005 sisters in the movement, humsafars the empathetic space that we had (fellow travelers) walking together. created between ourselves.
-For The images that I had created over me this was also trying to embody this decade represented only one some feminist principles.
-I wanted the city and ecology - this was in a way a continuation of the work on the body.
-I was looking at the body of the earth, the body of the elicit a particular kind of attentiveness.
-And offer possibilities to build kinetic layers.
-I like to slow people down, to create embodied viewing.
-This underlies most of my work, particularly immersive installations.
+ABOVE Edible Birds III, Kukkut-Kak Asana, Myanmar Drought, Moving Image Lightbox, 2007 BELOW Yamuna 3, from The Yamuna Series (triptych), Moving Image Lightbox, 2005 sisters in the movement, humsafars (fellow travelers) walking together.
+The images that I had created over this decade represented only one aspect of who they were.